NeedleInAJayStack/Units/README.md

 ## Custom Units

-To support serialization, Unit is backed by a global registry which is populated with many values by default.
+To support serialization, Unit is backed by a global registry which is populated with many units by default.
 However, you may add your own custom units to this registry using the `Unit.define` function.

 ```swift